MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

 # Progressive Web Apps on Windows

-With Progressive Web Apps (or simply *PWAs*), you dont have to decide between using open web technologies for cross-platform interoperability and providing your users with a native app-like experience customized for their particular device.
+With Progressive Web Apps (or simply *PWA*s) you dont have to decide between using open web technologies for cross-platform interoperability and providing your users with a native app-like experience customized for their device.
 That's because PWAs are just websites that are [*progressively enhanced*](https://alistapart.com/article/understandingprogressiveenhancement) to function like native apps on supporting platforms.
 The qualities of a PWA combine the best of the web and native apps.

 <table style="border:none;">
   <tr style="height:150px">